bytedance/byteir/README.md

 ### MHLO between frontends and compiler
 ByteIR frontends and ByteIR compiler communicates through mhlo dialect, which version might be updated during development.

-This also implies whatever frontend generating mhlo with a compatible verison can work with ByteIR compiler, and also whatever compiler consuming mhlo with a compatible verison can work with ByteIR frontends.
+This also implies whatever frontend generating mhlo with a compatible version can work with ByteIR compiler, and also whatever compiler consuming mhlo with a compatible version can work with ByteIR frontends.

 ### ByRE between compiler and runtime